mdn/content/files/en-us/web/performance/how_browsers_work/index.md

 Two major issues in web performance are issues having to do with latency and issues having to do with the fact that for the most part, browsers are single-threaded.

 Latency is the biggest threat to our ability to ensure a fast-loading page.
-It is the developers' goal to make the site load as fast as possible—or at least _appear_ to load super fast—so the user gets the requested information as quickly as possible.
+It is the developers' goal to make the site load as fast as possible — or at least _appear_ to load super fast — so the user gets the requested information as quickly as possible.
 Network latency is the time it takes to transmit bytes over the air to computers.
 Web performance is what we have to do to make the page load as quickly as possible.

 For the most part, browsers are considered single-threaded.
 That is, they execute a task from beginning to end before taking up another task.
 For smooth interactions, the developer's goal is to ensure performant site interactions, from smooth scrolling to being responsive to touch.
 Render time is key, with ensuring the main thread can complete all the work we throw at it and still always be available to handle user interactions.
 Web performance can be improved by understanding the single-threaded nature of the browser and minimizing the main thread's responsibilities, where possible and appropriate, to ensure rendering is smooth and responses to interactions are immediate.